Freelance vs permanent employment, which is best for you?

 If you value stability and comfort, then permanent employment may be the better option for you.
 Permanent is great if you enjoy routine and prefer staying with a company for the long-term.

 If you value independence and freedom at work, then freelance work is the way to go.
 It’s the perfect path for the more adventurous or entrepreneurial type who thrives on new challenges.
 You have the control to select the contract jobs that interest you and can even travel and work remotely (working from the beach anyone?).
 With flexibility, you can also opt-out of the 9-5 grind and choose a schedule that fits around your life or your peak periods of productivity.
+84% of freelancers working full-time claim that they are living the lifestyle that they want.

 If unemployment or uncertainty scares you then chances are you’ll prefer a permanent position.
 Permanent employment usually offers security advantages such as unions and termination notices.